waniya-badar/AI-Based-Quoridor-Game/README.md

 #### How does it work?
 - The game initializes a GUI-based board and allows players to take turns moving or placing fences.
-- AI opponents evaluate the best possible move using the selected algorithm (BFS-easy and A*
+- AI opponents evaluate the best possible move using the selected algorithm (BFS-easy and A*+BFS-hard).
-  + BFS-hard).
 - Players win by reaching the opposite side of the board while blocking others with fences.

 #### How was it implemented?